kartonfarkas/api_docs/source/suite/customers/settings.rst

 The error codes associated with the contact field ID and value can be found in the `check contact internal ID section <http://documentation.emarsys.com/?page_id=176>`_.

-.. list-table:: Possible error codes
+.. list-table:: Possible Error Codes

    * - HTTP Code
      - Reply Code